hsheth2/cava-ppa/README.md

 # cava-ppa

 [CAVA](https://github.com/karlstav/cava) is an audio visualization tool.
-This repo contains scripts to build and push cava to my ppa: https://launchpad.net/~hsheth2/+archive/ubuntu/ppa.
+This repo contains scripts to build and push cava to my PPA: https://launchpad.net/~hsheth2/+archive/ubuntu/ppa.

+If you just want to install cava, execute this:
 ```bash
 sudo add-apt-repository ppa:hsheth2/ppa
 sudo apt-get update